pedrotchang/blog/content/posts/automated-obsidian-to-hugo-publishing.md

 - Copies the file to the blog repo
 - Commits the change
 - Pushes to the remote blog repository
-- Runs the publish script
+- Runs the publish script (auto-increments version by 0.0.1)
 - Creates a new GitHub release
 - Triggers deployment via GitHub Actions

 ## Why This Works Well

+**Fully automated**: The entire process runs non-interactively.
+The publish script automatically accepts the suggested version (incremented patch version) and triggers the GitHub release workflow.

 **Separation of concerns**: My Obsidian vault stays private and personal, while only tagged notes become public blog posts.